Asan-Maina, Guam: History

 On July 21, 1944, the Americans landed in Asan to recapture the island from occupying Japanese forces during the Battle of Guam.
 The 3rd Marine Division landed in Asan at 08:28, and the 1st Provisional Marine Brigade landed near Agat to the south.
 Japanese artillery sank 20 Landing Vehicle Trackeds, but by 09:00 tanks were ashore at both beaches.
 United States Marines fought Japanese forces fortified in the hills above the shore after establishing a beach head.
 During the following week, Americans pursued retreating Japanese forces northward and eventually won the battle.

 From April to November 1975 the former Camp Asan was used as a refugee camp for South Vietnamese refugees during Operation New Life.

 On August 6, 1997, Korean Air Flight 801 crashed east of Nimitz Hill Annex in Asan.
 A memorial was later constructed.

 Demographics

 The U.S. Census Bureau counts the following census-designated places in Asan-Maina: Asan, Maina, and Nimitz Hill Annex.

 Education

 Guam Public School System serves the island.
 Southern High School in Santa Rita serves the village.

+In regards to the Department of Defense Education Activity (DoDEA), Asan is in the school transportation zone for McCool Elementary and McCool Middle School, while Guam High School is the island's sole DoDEA high school.